kinojms/obsidian-notes/STCLOUD/V. AWS Cloud Security.md

 - best practice: follow the **principle of least privilege** (give users the LEAST amount of permissions to do their job)

 *Note: the scope of IAM service configurations is global.
 Settings apply across all AWS Regions*

+## IAM Permissions
+How does IAM determine permissions?
+1. Is the permission explicitly denied?
+	1. Yes: Deny
+	2. No: Is the permission explicitly allowed?
+		1. Yes: Allow
+		2. N